idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Say not great on my feet, follow up with a document
 - Uncomfortable in group settings

-### How do you identify and grow potential managers
+### How do you identify and help eng decide if management is right for them

 Engineers that are interested in reading this post make good manager candidates.
 The path usually start with getting an intern, then being a tech lead with heavy mentoring.
 Then having them take over as many as people issues as people are comfortable with them tracking.